callmespring/LOGAN/README.md

 ## File overview

 * `Demonstration.ipynb` contains the main functions for the proposed test.
 Please refer to this [notebook](https://github.com/callmespring/LOGAN/blob/master/Demonstration.ipynb) for detailed illustration of the implementation.
+It also contains the implementation of the MIDA test proposed by [Chakrabortty et al., 2018](https://arxiv.org/pdf/1809.10652.pdf).
 * `./LOGAN/sparselearn` contains subroutines for sparse high-dimensional regression with [MCP](https://arxiv.org/pdf/1002.4734.pdf) penalty function.
 It is built upon the [`pycasso`](https://pypi.org/project/pycasso/) module.
 * `./LOGAN/notears.py` and `./LOGAN/utils.py` contain subroutines for the initial DAG estimation via the [NOTEARS](https://papers.nips.cc/paper/2018/file/e347c51419ffb23ca3fd5050202f9c3d-Paper.pdf) algorithm.
 These files are from earlier versions of the [`notears`](https://github.com/xunzheng/notears) module.